OUR APPROACH TO TAX

 Our Tax Principles

 SS UK is committed to being a responsible global citizen.
-We follow global rules, regulations, and guidelines in accordance with our Code of Business Conduct and Ethics and except our advisors, employees, and other parties to do the same.
+We follow global rules, regulations, and guidelines in accordance with our Code of Business Conduct and Ethics and expect our advisors, employees, and other parties to do the same.

 Our approach to tax is summarized by our tax principles, which are approved by the Board of Directors and are closely aligned with the group’s core values and business strategy.
-In particular, SS UK will continue to:
+SS UK will continue to:

 • Comply with all relevant laws and regulations.